IBM-Security/verify-operator/README.md

 |Grant types|Authorization code
 |User consent|The user consent field, as obtained from the corresponding annotation in the Ingress definition.
 |Redirect URIs|The valid redirect URL's, obtained from the `Host` fields within the rules of the Ingress definition.
+|Entitlements|The name of the group, as obtained from the corresponding annotation in the Ingress definition, which will be entitled to use this application.
+If no group is specified all users will be entitled.

 As a result of this registration process a new application will be defined in IBM Security Verify and the credential information for this application will be stored in a new secret in the OpenShift environment.